technomancy/leiningen/doc/PLUGINS.md

 cumbersome.
 Once you've installed the plugin once, you can avoid this annoyance by creating a `.lein-classpath` file in your test project containing the path to the `src` directory of your plugin.

+When emitting output, please use `leiningen.core.main/info`, `leiningen.core.main/warn`, and `leiningen.core.main/debug` rather than `println` since these will respect the user's output settings.

 ### Task Arguments